kurator-dev/kurator/docs/proposals/kuratorcd/kurator-cd.md

 A good summary is probably at least a paragraph in length.
 -->

-Kurator, as an open-source distributed cloud-native platform, has been pivotal in aiding users to construct their distributed cloud-native infrastructure, thereby facilitating enterprise digital transformation.

-To further enhance its functionality, this proposal designs Kurator's Continuous Delivery feature to meet users' needs for automated distribution of verified code.
+To further enhance Kurator's functionality, this proposal designs Kurator's Continuous Delivery feature to meet user's need for automatically validate released code.

-By integrating Flagger, we aim to provide users with reliable, fast and unified Continuous Delivery, enabling them to easily distribute code across multiple clusters.
+By integrating Flagger, we aim to provide our users with reliable, fast and unified release validation capabilities.
+Enabling them to easily validate distribution code across multiple clusters.

-Base on Flagger, Kurator also offers A/B, Blue/Green and Canary distribution options.
-Meet the needs of the test verification release.
+Base on Flagger, Kurator also offers A/B Testing, Blue/Green and Canary distribution options.
+Meet the needs of the Continuous Delivery.

 ### Motivation